xLightsSequencer/xLights/README.txt

    -- bug (keith)  Model state dialog does not save selected nodes when using node selection dialog 2019.34 July 12, 2019
-   -- enh (dkulp)  FPP Connect - Allow uploading of JUST the UDP outputs needed for that proxy instance -- enh (dkulp)  FPP Connect - Use pixel cape information and UDP ouput information to expand ranges used for v2 sparse files
+   -- enh (dkulp)  FPP Connect - Allow uploading of JUST the UDP outputs needed for that proxy instance -- enh (dkulp)  FPP Connect - Use pixel cape information and UDP output information to expand ranges used for v2 sparse files
-   -- enh (keith)  Add keybinding for suspend render -- bug (dkulp)  FPP Connect - Typing new playlist name into FPP connect not working -- bug (dkulp)  AutoStart channels not working for DDP outputs -- bug (keith)  Now we are confident keybindings are not suffering onoing corruption silently fix it -- bug (keith)  Fix crash deleting multiple layout models -- bug (keith)  Fix changing model group preview does not take effect until xlights restarted 2019.33 July 5, 2019
+   -- enh (keith)  Add keybinding for suspend render -- bug (dkulp)  FPP Connect - Typing new playlist name into FPP connect not working -- bug (dkulp)  AutoStart channels not working for DDP outputs -- bug (keith)  Now we are confident keybindings are not suffering ongoing corruption silently fix it -- bug (keith)  Fix crash deleting multiple layout models -- bug (keith)  Fix changing model group preview does not take effect until xlights restarted 2019.33 July 5, 2019